Starting with custom wood flooring

 Stock vs. Custom Designs

-However, an entirely unique and personal result awaits the client or design professional who is ready for deeper involvement.
-By engaging a flooring artists’s talent, a design can be developed that incorporates the client ideas.
+However, a unique and personal result awaits the client or design professional ready for deeper involvement.
+Engaging a flooring artist's talent can develop a design that incorporates the client's ideas.
 This is a lengthier process that produces a greater reward.

 Visiting Czar Floors’ Gallery will help to prepare for the plunge into the specification process, in which design, materials, costs and schedules must be sorted out.
 Architects and designers may be interested to check the architectural drawings that were prepared by Czar Floors for the previous projects.

-Our designers can help in planning the entire house flooring.
+Our designers can help plan the entire house's flooring.
 Color rendering of the floor plan will help to visualize the design.

 If planning a custom design, it’s easy to carry out this process by exchanging images and ideas via e-mail.
 Once the general parameters and budget have been established, the wood floor designers will create preliminary sketches for discussion, possible revision and final working drawings.
 Read more about custom design..

-Budget: Calculation of a project budget entails complete analysis of factors that are only listed here:
+Budget: Calculation of a project budget entails a complete analysis of factors that are listed here:

-The floor manufacturer will often compute direct costs and estimated labor time for one figure, then compare it to a price-per-square foot calculation that has been done on comparable projects.
+The flooring manufacturer will often compute direct costs and estimated labor time for one figure, then compare it to a price-per-square-foot calculation that has been done on comparable projects.

 Design Considerations

-To make the selection process easier, determine the overall style of the interior — rustic, contemporary or traditional, for example.
-At this point, eliminate certain flooring design elements that typically do not lend themselves to that particular interior style.
+To make the selection process easier, determine the overall style of the interior — rustic, contemporary, or traditional, for example.
+At this point, certain flooring design elements that typically do not lend themselves to that particular interior style should be eliminated.

 The field dimensions should work out so that the outside edges of the field and apron finish with half or whole repetitions of the pattern.
 Finishing with partial pieces would not be pleasing to the eye.